 - When you open the rack and shift the pan the center 6 inches will jiggle more than the rest, like a loose jello jiggler.
 This is the trick to learn, you might slightly undercook (not bad) or slightly overcook (okay) the first time as you get used to this style.

-- Turn the oven off and crack open the door and let the cake cool
+Turn the oven off and crack open the door and let the cake cool about 30 mins

 - melt the butter and brown sugar and bring to a boil

 - add the maple syrup and bring to a boil again

 - add the cream and stir until totally incorporated, add the vanilla, bacon and nuts

 - pour over the cooled cheesecake and then refrigerate overnight, cheesecake tastes better after a day or two in the fridge.

 Do NOT miss a single post.
 Subscribe to weekly recaps for Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
 This means if you click on the link and purchase the item, I will receive a very small percentage.